 - After this course, participants will be able to list evidence-based components of effective rehabilitation programs for patients with obesity, including specific exercise prescription parameters for aerobic and resistance training.

-- After this course, participants will be able to identify practical environmental modifications, equipment considerations, and patient-centered communication strategies to create a safe and supportive rehabilitation environment for patients with obesity.
+- After this course, participants will be able to identify practical environmental modifications, equipment considerations, patient-centered communication, and interprofessional strategies to create a safe and supportive rehabilitation environment for patients with obesity.

 Agenda